 What Are Implant Overdentures?

-This treatment uses two to six dental implants, or artificial tooth roots, to stabilize an entire arch of teeth.
+Implant overdentures is a treatment that uses two to six dental implants, or artificial tooth roots, to stabilize an entire arch of teeth.
 The stability of the denture increases with the number of implants you receive.

 What’s the Process?